-This weekend on May 13, we give thanks to our mothers and moms for raising us right and proper, as well as take care of us during our childhood and even adult years.
+This May 10th, we give thanks to our mothers and moms for raising us right and proper, as well as take care of us during our childhood and even adult years.

 At the same time, we also hold a moment of silence for the mothers of video games.
 They have it rough; they either die early, turn evil, or have their kids run off to go questing and some other world-saving nonsense.

 From the best to the worst and in-between, let’s raise a glass or two for these hard-working and (mostly unloved) matriarch figures in video game history.